Hayley Cropper: Storylines

 Hayley Patterson is a shy shop supervisor at Firman's Freezers.
-Her friend and colleague Alma Baldwin (Amanda Barrie) introduced her to Roy Cropper (David Neilson) and they became friends — until Hayley told him that she was transgender and used to be called Harold.
+Her friend and colleague Alma Baldwin (Amanda Barrie) introduced her to Roy Cropper (David Neilson) and they became friends — until Hayley told him that she is transgender and used to be called Harold.
 Roy cannot cope and initially rejects her but realises that their friendship is more important than Hayley's secret.
 After affirming their mutual attraction, Hayley goes to Amsterdam for private gender reassignment surgery.
 When she returns to Weatherfield, she starts work at Underworld.
 Hayley chooses not to disclose her transgender status, but she is forcibly outed when Alma's husband and factory boss Mike discovers a Tax Office error, showing her deadname.
 Mike fires her as a result.
 Although the factory staff and Street residents initially taunt her, she eventually gets her job back and most Street residents gradually accept her.

 In 2001, Roy and Hayley decide to become foster parents.
 Their first child is teenager Fiz Brown (Jennie McAlpine), who returns to care after falsely claiming that Roy hit her.
 Fiz returns later that year and becomes good friends with Roy and Hayley.
 The couple then foster a young boy, Wayne Hayes (Gary Damer), but go on the run with him, wanting to protect him from his abusive stepfather.
 They are arrested for kidnap and Hayley is held on remand for objecting to her bail conditions but is released when Wayne's mother makes a statement about her marriage.
 This prevents Roy and Hayley fostering, or working with, any more young people.